alexcarssuncao/sits/README.md

 - Extreme gradient boosting (`sits_xgboost()`)
 - Multi-layer perceptrons (`sits_mlp()`)
 - 1D convolution neural networks (`sits_tempcnn()`)
+- Residual neural networks (`sits_resnet()`)
 - Temporal self-attention encoder (`sits_tae()`)
 - Lightweight temporal attention encoder (`sits_lighttae()`)

 The following example illustrate how to train a dataset and classify an individual time series.
-First we use the `sits_train()` function with two parameters: the training dataset (described above) and the chosen machine learning model (in this case, TempCNN).
+First we use the `sits_train()` function with two parameters: the training dataset (described above) and the chosen machine learning model (in this case, Random Forest).
 The trained model is then used to classify a time series from Mato Grosso Brazilian state, using `sits_classify()`.
 The results can be shown in text format using the function `sits_show_prediction()` or graphically using `plot`.